qubic/integration/Partners/migration.md

 ### Removed Without Replacement

 > [!CAUTION]
-> **Action required:** These endpoints will be removed by end of 2025.
+> **Action required:** These endpoints will be removed by end of January 2026.
 Stop using them immediately—there are no replacements available.

 ```
 GET /v1/healthcheck